hedleyproctor/hibernate-mapping-and-query-examples/readme.md

  * Accessing an index collection element in HQL
  * Using the "between" keyword

-The project is built using Maven, and test up an HSQLDB to run.
+The project is built using Maven, and sets up an HSQLDB to run.
 Hence, if you have maven installed, to run the examples just type:

     mvn test